Did you know that engaging a buyer’s advocate can save you time, money, and stress when purchasing property?

 Key Considerations

-Experience and Expertise: Look for a buyer’s agent with substantial experience in the real estate industry and local market and check their track record, including the types of properties they have successfully helped clients purchase.
+- Experience and Expertise: Look for a buyer’s agent with substantial experience in the real estate industry and local market, and check their track record, including the types of properties they have successfully helped clients purchase.

-- Services Offered: Understand the scope of services they offer, including property search, evaluation, negotiation, and auction bidding.
-Ensure their services align with your specific needs.
+Also, membership in professional organisations, like the Real Estate Buyers Agents Association of Australia (REBAA) and the Real Estate Institute of Victoria. - Services Offered: Understand the scope of services they offer, including property search, evaluation, negotiation, and auction bidding.

-- Fee Structure: Inquire about their fee structure, whether it’s a flat fee, a percentage of the purchase price, or an hourly rate.
+Ensure their services align with your specific needs. - Fee Structure: Enquire about their fee structure, whether it’s a flat fee, a percentage of the purchase price, or an hourly rate.
 Compare fees among different advocates to ensure competitive and transparent pricing.
+For more information about how a buyer’s agent gets paid, check our latest blog.

-- Negotiation skills: You need an advocate who knows what they are doing to ensure you don’t over pay or miss out.
+- Negotiation skills: You need an advocate who knows what they are doing to ensure you don’t overpay or miss out.

-- Market Knowledge: Assess their knowledge of the local market and specific neighborhoods you’re interested in.
-They should be able to provide insights on market trends, property values, and investment potential.
+- Market Knowledge: Assess their knowledge of the local market and specific neighbourhoods you’re interested in.

-- Communication and Rapport: Choose someone who communicates clearly and regularly updates you on the progress.
+They should be able to provide insights on market trends, property values, and investment potential. - Communication and Rapport: Choose someone who communicates clearly and regularly updates you on the progress.
 Establish a good rapport to ensure a comfortable and trusting working relationship.

 - Reviews: Check online reviews and ensure they have a good reputation.